T R A N S F I G U R A T I O N

 Jesus taught people how to live good lives

-Jesus told stories that made people think hard.
+Jesus told stories that made people think about what is important.

 Jesus healed people